 The Cloud Hanging Over Us

 At Catalyst, Dan Blum stated that cloud computing is not ready to be a serious player in the enterprise when it comes to applications that handle sensitive data (some would argue that covers most enterprise apps).
 This reflects the biggest obstacle facing cloud computing acceptance – Trust.
 Enterprises need to be able to rely on cloud providers (read: have SLAs) for availability, security, performance, governance and privacy.
 But how can they do that when there are so many unanswered questions (as I pointed out in my previous post) and a lack of transparency on the part of the cloud providers?
 How can an Enterprise feel comfortable when Google says “The service is neither designed nor intended for high risk activities” or Amazons contract states “We are not responsible for any unauthorized access to, alteration of, or the deletion, destruction, damage, loss or failure to store any of, Your Content (as defined in Section 10.2), your Applications, or other data…“.
-That being said, there are already ways in which cloud computing is being used to handle money matters such as payroll.
+That being said, there are already ways in which cloud computing is being used to handle money matters such via the saga pattern which is a good means of handling data preservation across the system.
+There are other uses as well, such as payroll.
 For instance, multinational and global businesses worldwide are using service providers like CloudPay to better manage their payroll systems.
 Perhaps in the future this ability to improve the levels of compliance and efficiency of a business will expand into other areas as well.

 Looking at the Silver Lining